 In September of 2011 Chris Schwinden made his major league debut with the New York Mets after earning Mets' minor league pitcher of the year honors and making the Triple-A All-Star Game.
-Chris Schwinden, who was drafted in 2008, became Fresno Pacific's first big-leaguer in the program's young but successful history.
+Schwinden, who was drafted in 2008, became Fresno Pacific's first big-leaguer in the program's young but successful history.

 After serving as Senior Associate Athletic Director for four years, Mike Rupcich joins the FPU baseball coaching staff.
 He brings with him a wealth of experience as a player and a coach, having worked as the head assistant at Fresno State from 1976-2002.